runelite/plugin-hub/README.md

  3. Move the generated folder to its own git repository and open the `build.gradle` file in IntelliJ.

- 4. In order to make sure everything works correctly, try to start the client with your external plugin enabled by running the test.
-The test requires `-ea` to be added to your VM options to enable assertions, which can be found in IntellIJ in `Run/Debug Configurations` under `Modify options`, `Add VM options`, and then adding `-ea` into the input field which appears.
+ 4. In order to make sure everything works correctly, try to start the client with your external plugin enabled by running the provided test.
+If you don't have a run configuration yet for the test, attempt to run it by clicking `Run test`.
+This will create a run configuration and fail to run due to asserts being disabled.
+Add `-ea` to your VM options in the run configuration to enable assertions, which can be found under `Run/Debug Configurations` under `Modify options`, `Add VM options`, and then adding `-ea` into the input field which appears.

+ The client should now launch with your plugin enabled.
+If you have a Jagex account, you will be unable to login without first following [this guide](https://github.com/runelite/runelite/wiki/Using-Jagex-Accounts).

  ![run-test](https://i.imgur.com/tKSQH5e.png)